stax76/OpenWithPlusPlus/README.md

 ### Run as admin

 Specifies that the command executes with elevated privilegs.
-When disabled commands can still be executed with elevated privilegs by holding down Shift key while selecting the command from the Open with++ menu.
+When disabled commands can still be executed with elevated privilegs by holding down Shift key while selecting the menu command.

 ### Run hidden

 Runs the process with hidden window.
+Useful to hide terminal tools like PowerShell.

 ## Tips & Tricks